-Our NHS People Wellbeing Support
+NHS Staff Wellbeing Support

-NHS Every Mind Matters
+Every Mind Matters

-Every Mind Matters gives you simple and practical advice to get a healthier mind and get more out of life – from how to deal with stress and anxiety, to boosting our mood or sleeping better.
-It will help you spot the signs of common mental health conditions, get personalised practical self-care tips and information on further support.
-You’ll also learn about what you can do to help others.
+Every Mind Matters is an NHS scheme which gives you simple and practical advice to get a healthier mind and get more out of life.
+From how to deal with stress and anxiety, to boosting our mood or sleeping better, it contains tips and advice for improving your health.
+It has been created by Public Health England and is endorsed by the Royal College of General Practitioners.

 It only takes a minute to get started with our short free quiz to create Your Mind Plan with personalised tips and advice.